Here are some low-cost feedstock ideas for the black soldier fly larvae and their relative pros and cons.

-On the other side, not all fruits will be eaten by the larvae.
+On the other side, not all fruits will be eaten by the larvae though.
 For example, they don't really enjoy the skin of citrus fruits.
 Because of the minty terpene oil in it.
 They do eat the flesh of citrus however.

 #3.
-Animal manure
+Animal Manure